-An automated billing software handles all the nuances involved in subscription billing, from when a customer is onboarded, till their subscription has to be renewed.
+An automated billing software handles all the nuances involved in recurring billing, from when a customer is onboarded, till their subscription has to be renewed.
 Some of these operations would be: billing and managing multiple users, tracking all data related to subscription payments, communicating with all the customers, keeping records of customers who sign up, upgrade, downgrade, or cancel, recognizing failed payments and informing those users, and keeping track of discounts and promotions, to name a few.

 Choosing to invest in a software that automates this entire process not only saves you thousands of dollars, but also brings in a billing flexibility for your customers, and allows you to make changes to your plans or subscriptions easily.

 However, an automated billing software has some operations that would have to be performed manually before it’s up and running.
 Let’s look at what some of these operations might be:

 Setting Up Pricing Plans

 With a third-party automated billing software, you can enjoy the flexibility of setting up different plans and automating the process of charging your active subscriptions for those plans.
 Before you offer your product to potential users, the plans need to be set up.
 This means charting out the base price, billing frequency, trial period, set up fee, and taxability of a particular product or service.
 And if you have feature sets pertaining to specific categories of users, you’d also need to customize the plans accordingly.

 Once your plans are set, you will have to configure the currencies that you will be accepting.
 While some payment gateways would allow you to accept payments in the customer’s local currency, some would also let you convert the amount you are charging to your preferred currency before depositing it in your bank account.
 While you are configuring the price of your product, you would have to specify if it is inclusive or exclusive of tax for the different currencies that you have opted for.